Payments system SWIFT to expel Iranian banks Saturday

 SWIFT, founded in 1973, said its decision reflected the extraordinary circumstances of international support for the intensification of sanctions against Iran.

-Reporting by Philip Blenkinsop, Sebastian Moffett, Martina Fuchs, Marcus George and Rachelle Younglai; Editing by Rex Merrifield and Peter Cooney
+Reporting by Philip Blenkinsop, Sebastian Moffett, Martina Fuchs, Marcus George and Rachelle Younglai; Editing by Rex Merrifield and Philip Barbara